teresa-le/Portfolio_Guide/README.md

 # 🗺 Teresa's Portfolio

 Welcome to my portfolio!
 My portfolio guide is a summary of my projects.
+I have grouped my projects based on the predominant technical skill used.

 ## 📚 Table of Contents
 - [SQL](#sql)